paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-05.markdown

 Theme specific identities were also created for sport, drama and children's programming.
 Although a nice idea in theory, some regions refused to use these idents and for those who did, it wasn't long before many adapted them to suit their own tastes.
 To accept the common logo and identity was seen to be dubbing down their own for which was relied on as a link with their viewers.
 Furthermore, 1992 saw three regions lose their franchises, and those that replaced them launched with their own idents.

-{% figure "Figure 9: As part of ITV's 1989 rebrand, a generic ident was produced that incorporated each regions existing identity.
-This example shows the ident used in the Tyne Tees region" %}
+{% figure caption:'Figure 9: As part of ITV's 1989 rebrand, a generic ident was produced that incorporated each regions existing identity.
+This example shows the ident used in the Tyne Tees region' %}
 ![Tyne Tess ident, 1989](/assets/images/essays/dissertation/figure-9a.png){: .l-align-left}
 ![Tyne Tess ident, 1989](/assets/images/essays/dissertation/figure-9b.png){: .l-align-left}
 ![Tyne Tess ident, 1989](/assets/images/essays/dissertation/figure-9c.png){: .l-align-left}